-FY 2013 Agency Action Plan
+FY 2014 Agency Action Plan

-As in the past, our Action Plan for FY 2013 is very ambitious and will continue to concentrate on efficiency, customer service, communications, business process upgrades, and an overall modernization of the University System.
+As in the past, our Action Plan for FY 2014 is very ambitious and will continue to concentrate on efficiency, customer service, communications, business process upgrades, and an overall modernization of the University System.
 We remain committed to developing programs to assist employees and employers alike in their familiarity with our business processes and the administration of the many rules and procedures related to Civil Service employment.
-We will continue in our effort to positively redefine our culture and organizational perception as a facilitator of the teaching and research mission of each university and affiliated through the efficient and effective agency administration of a quality human resource program.
-Consistent with this objective, the following initiatives are planned for FY 2013.
+We will continue in our effort to positively redefine our culture organizational perception as a facilitator of the teaching and research mission of each university and affiliated agency through the efficient and effective administration of a quality human resource program.
+Consistent with this objective, the following initiatives are planned for FY 2014.

-Classification Plan Revision
+Classification Plan Revisions

-This is a long term, ongoing project designed to eliminate redundancy and duplication in classification designations, upgrade associated employment protocols, and develop new testing/resume review processes.
+This is a long term, ongoing project designed to eliminate redundancy and duplication in classification designations, upgrade associated employment protocols, and develop pre-employment testing/credentials processes.
 The University System office has partnered with the University of Illinois College of Labor and Industrial Relations and Department of Psychology to provide long term professional support for this ongoing project and insure consistency with current 'best practice' human resource concepts.
 With this additional professional resource, we hope to even more aggressively pursue this objective and realize significant progress across this fiscal year.
 Specific initiatives in this regard follow.

-Electronic Applicant Testing
+♦ Electronic Applicant Testing

-The E-Test System went on-line October 2005.
-This electronic web-based testing system is available for use at all university/agency employment locations, streamlining testing operations and creating a customer friendly testing interface. there were approximately Initially.
-40 +classification exams and/or credential assessments included at this first release date.
-We have continued to add a significant number of examinations during FY 2008, FY 2009, FY 2010, FY 2011, and FY 2012 and plan to continue this trend during FY 2013.
-We predict that by the end of FY 2013 up to 60% of testing will be done electronically, up from approximately 51% this fiscal year.
+The E-Test System went on-line in October 2005.
+This electronic web-based testing system is available for use at all university/agency employment locations, streamlining testing operations and creating a customer friendly testing interface.
+Initially, there were approximately 40+ classification exams and/or credential assessments included at this first release date.
+We have continued to add a significant number of examinations during FY 2008, FY 2009, FY 2010, FY 2011, FY 2012, FY 2013 and plan to continue this trend during FY 2014.
+We predict that by the end of FY 2014 up to 70% of testing will be done electronically, up from approximately 64% this fiscal year.

-Employee Raw Data Interface/Report Generator
+♦ Employee Raw Data Interface/Report Generator

-We are in the early stages of developing a project plan to coordinate the routine submission of raw data from an interface with each university/ agency human resource information system which will be utilized in creating standardized system wide reports.
+We are in the final stages of implementing a project plan to coordinate the routine submission of raw data from an interface with each university/agency human resource information system which will be utilized in creating standardized system wide reports.
 This is intended to significantly reduce the amount of local IT support and report processing time in the delivery of standardized reports.
 This initiative will have the capacity to quickly develop many basic staffing, compensation, and other personnel reports from real time raw data information.
-Also included in this project will be a salary range authorization component and basic statewide salary survey instrument, similar to that being used in the Statewide current electronic Salary Data Processing System.
+Also included in this project will be a salary range authorization component and basic statewide salary survey instrument, similar to that being used in the current electronic Statewide Salary Data Processing System.

-Website Update
+♦ Website Update